What Is Medicare Part A and How Does it Work?

 When you are admitted to a hospital, you begin what Medicare calls a Benefit Period.
 That Benefit Period lasts for as long as you are in the hospital and for 60 days after you are discharged from the hospital during which you were not admitted to a hospital or nursing home.
 If, during that 60 days, you have to be readmitted to the hospital or go into a Medicare participating nursing home, even if it is for a different diagnosis than your first admittance and even if it is in a different hospital, you are considered to still be in that same Benefit Period so you will not be charged a new deductible.
 If you stay out of the hospital for longer than 60 days, however, and then go back in, then you begin a new Benefit Period no matter your diagnosis.

 This is important to understand because Medicare imposes a rather large deductible for each Benefit Period.
-For 2017, that In-Patient Hospital Deductible is $1,316.
+For 2019, that In-Patient Hospital Deductible is $1,364.
 So, every time you begin a new Benefit Period, you will be responsible for a new In-Patient Hospital Deductible.
-Virtually any Medicare Supplement policy (except the A Plan Medicare Supplement) will pay that deductible for you any time it is imposed.
+Virtually any Medicare Supplement policy (except the A Plan Medicare Supplement) will pay all or a good portion of that deductible for you any time it is imposed.

 Medicare pays hospitals under a system known as DRG or Diagnosis Related Groups.
 Basically, when you are admitted to the hospital, the hospital already knows, based on your admitting diagnosis, how much Medicare will pay them for your stay and how many days Medicare will pay for you to be there.
 If the hospital cannot treat you within those limits, then the hospital must absorb any part of your bill that is above the DRG allowable payment.
 They cannot charge you for the difference nor can they charge your insurance company for the difference.
 They can, and will, bill your Medicare Supplement insurance company for the In-Patient Hospital Deductible.